πΉπ―Tajikistan Political Stability: 6.4/100

 Composite score is the unweighted average of six governance dimensions, each measured on a 0-100 percentile scale.

-Tajikistan is a landlocked country in Central Asia, known for its mountainous terrain, primarily the Pamir range, with most areas exceeding 3,000 meters in elevation.
-The country features lower lands in the north and south, with significant rivers like the Amu Darya marking its borders with Afghanistan.
-Travelers should be prepared for high-altitude conditions and diverse landscapes, including valleys and alpine regions.
+Tajikistan is a landlocked country in Central Asia, characterized by its mountainous terrain, primarily the Pamir range, with most areas exceeding 3,000 meters above sea level.
+The country features lower lands in the Fergana Valley and river valleys, including the Amu Darya and Panj rivers that form its border with Afghanistan.
+Tajikistan is the smallest nation in Central Asia by area and has over 900 rivers longer than 10 kilometers.

 Governance Indicators